jhkliu42/academic-kickstart/content/publication/MCMC/.ipynb_checkpoints/index-checkpoint.md

 ---
-title: "Quantitative characterization of the eukaryotic transcription cycle using live imaging and statistical inference"
+title: "Single-cell characterization of the eukaryotic transcription cycle using live imaging and statistical inference"
 authors:
 - Jonathan Liu
 - Donald Hansen